nrwl/nx/docs/angular/api-angular/executors/webpack-browser.md

 # webpack-browser

-Angular browser builder that supports incremental builds
+Angular browser builder that supports incremental builds.

 Properties can be configured in angular.json when defining the executor, or when invoking it.